dmlc/XGBoost.jl/README.md

 ## Abstract

-This package is a Julia interface of [XGBoost](https://github.com/tqchen/xgboost), whieh is short for eXtreme gradient Gradient Boosting.
+This package is a Julia interface of [XGBoost](https://github.com/tqchen/xgboost), which is short for eXtreme gradient Gradient Boosting.
 It is an efficient and scalable implementation of gradient boosting framework.The package includes efficient linear model solver and tree learning algorithms.
 The library is parallelized using OpenMP, and it can be more than 10 times faster some of than existing gradient boosting packages.